vatesfr/xen-orchestra/docs/docs/backup_howto.md

 ## Long-term retention strategy

 - Define retention periods based on compliance and operational needs
-- Use tiered storage if possible (fast storage for recent backups, cheaper storage for older ones)
 - Regularly test restore from long-term backups

 :::warning